-Mr. O'Neill is a director of Sanibel Ventures Corp., a capital pool company that was suspended from trading by the TSX Venture Exchange (the "TSXV" or "Exchange") on July 30, 2020 for failure to complete a qualifying transaction within 24 months of its listing.
+Mr. Silas is also a former director of Spirit Bear Capital Corp., a capital pool company that was suspended from trading by the TSXV on May 15, 2014 for failure to complete a qualifying transaction within 24 months of its listing.